barryhughes/event-rocket/readme.txt

 1. Here you can see the new _Main Events Page_ entry in the Reading Settings screen.
 2. Duplicating an event - simply click the duplicate link in the admin events list and this convenient modal window appears
-3. The actual output with the countdown widget embedded in the page.
-A great example as it also shows the sort of flaws in terms of styling that can occur theme to theme (ie, to make things super-seamless some CSS knowledge is going to be required).
-4. Editing venue coordinates (only applicable to users without Events Calendar PRO)
+3. Editing venue coordinates (only applicable to users without Events Calendar PRO)
-5. Cleanup tools menu entry
+4. Cleanup tools menu entry
-6. The actual cleanup screen
+5. The actual cleanup screen
-7. RSVP admin user interface - allow RSVPs on a per-event basis, restrict to logged in users only and view confirmation totals
+6. RSVP admin user interface - allow RSVPs on a per-event basis, restrict to logged in users only and view confirmation totals

 ## Changelog